cairdcoinheringaahing/Levels/README.md

     python levels.py --size=3 --file --utf file.lv1 file.lv2 file.lv3 10 20

 The `--size` flag is required, every other option can be swapped out for another, or removed entirely.

+Levels is written in Python 3.7, and some functions (e.g. `math.gcd`) may not work if run in earlier versions.

+Standard invocations are

+    python levels.py --size=<SIZE> --file --utf <...FILES...> <...ARGS...>
+    python levels.py --size=<SIZE> --cmd --utf <...CODE...> <...ARGS...>

+For running files and commands line arguments respectively.